Lake Island Park, Wintergreen Island, Tugwell Island & Clark Island

 Lake Island Park, circa early 1900's - Water Slide & Dance Pavilion with many guests.

 The Tugwell Cottage, circa 1920 ~ Note footbridge where vehicle bridge is today.
 The cottage to the left was part of Lake Island Park.

 Clark Island under construction in the 1960's ~ Note the old foot bridge from Tugwell's Cottage and baseball diamond from Lake Island Park

 Location.
 43° 18.837′ N, 78° 50.148′ W. Marker is in Wilson, New York, in Niagara County.
 Marker can be reached from Shore Drive 0.2 miles north of Park Street, on the right when traveling north.
-Touch for map.
 Marker faces the sidewalk end, not the road.
 Approaching on the road northward, the marker and sidewalk end are hidden by a hedgerow.
+Touch for map.
 Marker is at or near this postal address: 5 Shore Drive, Wilson NY 14172, United States of America.
+Touch for directions.

 Also see . . .
 Tuscarora Yacht Club.
 (Submitted on July 1, 2014, by Anton Schwarzmueller of Wilson, New York.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 1, 2014, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 221 times since then.
+It was originally submitted on July 1, 2014, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 301 times since then and 34 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 1, 2014, by Anton Schwarzmueller of Wilson, New York. • Bill Pfingsten was the editor who published this page.